gshanemiller/rdpmc/doc/pmu.md

 The full details of reference v. non-reference cycles is beyond my full grasp.
 However, the main point is that the CPU can change its cycle frequency for load, energy, or other reasons as it runs.
-Therefore IA32_FIXED_CTR1 may be hard to interpret if it did in fact change as test code ran.
+Therefore IA32_FIXED_CTR1 may be hard to interpret if its frequence changed as test code ran.
 IA32_FIXED_CTR2 uses an unchanging frequency.

 Step 1 is to disable all counters and write 0 into the fixed counter: